X4 Pharmaceuticals Inc. [XFOR] stock Initiated by Cantor Fitzgerald analyst, price target now $3

 U.S. NDA submission of mavorixafor for WHIM syndrome on track for early 2H 2023.

-The stocks have a year to date performance of 55.09 percent and weekly performance of 1.32 percent.
-The stock has been moved at -18.52 percent over the last six months.
-The stock has performed 85.54 percent around the most recent 30 days and changed 48.08 percent over the most recent 3-months.
+Over the last 12 months, XFOR stock rose by 28.45%.
+The one-year X4 Pharmaceuticals Inc. stock forecast points to a potential upside of 57.43.
+The average equity rating for XFOR stock is currently 1.70, trading closer to a bullish pattern in the stock market.

-If compared to the average trading volume of 1.66M shares, XFOR reached to a volume of 4465284 in the most recent trading day, which is why market watchdogs consider the stock to be active.
+The market cap for the stock reached $164.96 million, with 145.97 million shares outstanding and 68.54 million shares in the current float.
+Compared to the average trading volume of 1.91M shares, XFOR stock reached a trading volume of 2722485 in the most recent trading day, which is why market watchdogs consider the stock to be active.

-Here’s what leading stock market gurus have to say about X4 Pharmaceuticals Inc. [XFOR]:

 Based on careful and fact-backed analyses by Wall Street experts, the current consensus on the target price for XFOR shares is $3.50 per share.
 Analysis on target price and performance of stocks is usually carefully studied by market experts, and the current Wall Street consensus on XFOR stock is a recommendation set at 1.70.
 This rating represents a strong Buy recommendation, on the scale from 1 to 5, where 5 would mean strong sell, 4 represents Sell, 3 is Hold, and 2 indicates Buy.